 |Level of difficulty:||easy|

-In 2002, Lake Müggelsee was officially recognized as a nature and bird sanctuary and has since then enjoyed increasing popularity, especially due to its diverse and breathtaking natural highlights.
+In 2002, Lake Müggelsee was officially recognized as a nature reserve and bird sanctuary.
+Since then, it has enjoyed increasing popularity, due to its diverse and breathtaking natural highlights.

-In Rahnsdorf the smallest ferry in Berlin waits for its guests to take them safely to the other side of the lake.
+In Rahnsdorf, Berlin’s smallest ferry awaits its guests to bring them safely to the other shore.

-Those who want to continue can look forward to a highlight: New Venice.
-Branching small canals of the Müggelspree and idyllic properties on the waterfront cast a spell over visitors.
-Over the bridge on Triglawstraße you can reach the southern bank of the Müggelspree.
+those who want to continue, you can look forward to a highlight: New Venice.
+Branching small channels of the Müggelspree and idyllic waterfront properties captivate visitors.
+Cross the bridge at Triglawstraße to reach the southern bank of the Müggelspree.

-South of the Müggelsee, the Müggelberge awaits you.
-The nature trail of the adjacent Teufelsee with its moor, which was formed shortly after the last ice age, awakens the spirit of discovery.
-Numerous endangered bird species and reptiles can be observed here.
-A newly built footbridge, with which the entire moor can be crossed, provides particularly intimate insights into the untouched nature.
-The Müggelturm offers a breathtaking view over the region.
+South of the Müggelsee, the Müggelberge await you.
+The nature trail of the adjacent Teufelsee with the moor, formed shortly after the last ice age, wants you to discover more.
+You can observe numerous endangered bird species and reptiles.
+A newly built footbridge, on which one can cross the entire moor, provides particularly intimate insights into untouched nature.
+From Müggelturm one has a breathtaking view over the region.

-After a break in the traditional restaurant Rübezahl we continue our trip in the direction of the old town Köpenick.
-If you get tired, you can shorten the tour here through the Spree tunnel back to Friedrichshagen.
+After an obligatory break at the traditional restaurant and Beergarden“Rübezahl”, the tour continues towards the old town of Köpenick.
+If you get tired, you can shorten the trip by cycling through the Spree Tunnel back to Friedrichshagen.

-The baroque moated castle of the Hohenzollern family on the castle island is home to the Museum of Decorative Arts for European Spatial Art of the National Museums in Berlin.
+The baroque moated castle of the Hohenzollern family on the palace island is home to the Museum of Decorative Arts for European Spatial Art of the National Museums in Berlin.